KanoTheDev/CV/README.md

 software design course on Makers Academy.
 It feels like it was one of the best decisions
 I made in my life.
-Now I am more confident in planning and writing sofware.
+Makers Academy made me more confident in planning and writing sofware so I landed as a JR Software developer at [Synergium].

 ### Skills